 The St. Louis County Charter authorizes the Board of Police Commissioners to perform a variety of critical functions and tasks.
-For example, they formulate policies governing the operation and conduct of the department by approving all General Orders or policies of the Department.
+For example, they review policies governing the operation and conduct of the department by approving all General Orders or policies of the Department.
 The Board appoints and provides oversight of the Chief of Police with the power to dismiss the Chief.
 The Board reviews all external complaints before they are presented to the Chief and may make recommendations on officer discipline.

 The Board conducts hearings for employees appealing discipline or termination by the Chief and hears appeals from citizens over complaint dispositions.

 The function of the Board is unique among police departments in that it allows the police department to remain independent of political influence while at the same time providing direct oversight from citizens representing St. Louis County.
 Anyone wishing to address the Board is welcome to speak at a Board meeting held every month at police headquarters.
 For information on how to establish a citizen review board or information about the St. Louis County Board of Police Commissioners and the manner in which they operate, please contact 314-615-4277.